 - 21.7.
 This applies to disabled people employed by or those who wish to obtain goods and services from licensed premises.
 No condition will be attached to a licence or certificate which conflicts with or duplicates this requirement. - 21.8.
 Service providers have a duty to make reasonable adjustments to any physical features which put a disabled person at a substantial disadvantage in accessing a service, or they have to provide the service by a reasonable alternative means. - 21.9.
 Access to buildings and their facilities is a matter addressed in Building Regulations and planned alterations affecting access may involve the need to apply for building control approval. - 21.10.
 The Equality Act 2010 provides protection from three forms of disability discrimination: - Direct discrimination because of disability in relation to goods, facilities and services - Indirect disability discrimination - Discrimination arising from disability. - 21.11.
-Businesses have an obligation to make reasonable adjustments to help disabled individuals access their goods, facilities and services. - 21.12 An Equality Impact Assessment has also been undertaken in respect of this Statement of Licensing Policy and is available at Appendix G
+Businesses have an obligation to make reasonable adjustments to help disabled individuals access their goods, facilities and services.

-Appendix A Licensing Act 2003 - Responsible Authority Contacts alcohol@homeoffice.gov.uk
+Appendix A Licensing Act 2003 - Responsible Authority Contacts